Landing Your First Job as a College Graduate

 Recent graduates are often anxious to put their knowledge and skills to good use in the real world.
 Landing a job in your chosen field is an important step in your career.
 As you embark on your first job search, here are some things to consider before accepting a new position.

-According to the National Association of Colleges and Employers, the average starting salary for a bachelor's degree graduate was $51,022 in 2017.
+According to the National Association of Colleges and Employers, the average starting salary for a 2019 graduate was $55,280.
 Pay rates for entry-level jobs vary by field, with management consulting currently ranked highest.
 Salaries may also be adjusted based on location due to cost of living changes.
 You need to make more money to afford housing in New York than you would in a smaller, Midwest city.
 If you receive a job offer and the compensation seems outside of a typical range, try to understand why.
 Nonprofits or smaller companies may pay less than large corporations, but they might offer you a more challenging position, better hours, or unique benefits.

 Your commute to work each day is another important consideration.
 Long, daily commutes can become tiresome if you're not willing or able to move closer to your job.
 However, if an exceptional job opportunity arises, you may choose to tolerate a longer commute to get your foot in the door at a great employer.